warrior1211421/Gaming-Techies/content/knowledge-base/how-to-keep-hands-warm-while-gaming.md

 categories:
   - Knowledge Base
 ---
-Gaming might be your favorite free-time sport, but how you feel when you got cold hands?
+Gaming might be your favorite free-time sport, but how you feel when you got [cold hands](https://www.mayoclinic.org/symptoms/cold-hands/basics/causes/sym-20050648#:~:text=Cold%20hands%20may%20be%20caused,blood%20vessels%20in%20your%20hands.https://www.mayoclinic.org/symptoms/cold-hands/basics/causes/sym-20050648#:~:text=Cold%20hands%20may%20be%20caused,blood%20vessels%20in%20your%20hands.)?
 Cold hands during the game can disrupt your game flow and can make cause you to lose the round very often.
 Additionally, these cold hands cause an unpleasant feeling in the fingers that is almost impossible to avoid, and thus the irritation gates increased.

-If you want to make yourself win the game by tricking your body that you are doing the best, the best solution is to do some strategies to keep your hands warm while gaming.
+If you want to make yourself win the game by tricking your body that you are doing the best, the best solution is to do some strategies to **keep your hands warm while gaming**.
 There is the widest range of strategies that you can apply to make this happen to you.
 If you don’t know what these are, this guide will surely help you.

 However, before moving any further to apply some strategies, we suggest that you get some basic information on the reasons why your hand gets cold, their consequences, and then get some deeper knowledge on how to keep the hands warm.
 It will help you better understand your problem, and thus the application of the strategies might become easier for you.